|NOTICE REGARDING PRIVACY OF PERSONAL HEALTH INFORMATION

 For Research Purposes.

-The practice may use or disclose your protected health information for research if such use or disclosure has been approved by institutional review board or privacy board that has examined the research purpose and the research protocols which maintain the privacy of your protected health information.
+The practice may use or disclose your protected health information for research if such use or disclosure has been approved by the institutional review board or privacy board that has examined the research purpose and the research protocols which maintain the privacy of your protected health information.

 To Prevent or Diminish A Serious and Imminent Threat To Health Or Safety.